jezer0x/blog/_posts/2022-06-30-blockchain-scaling.md

 You should now have a good understanding of various techniques protocols are using to scale blockchains.

 In the future, we’ll be looking at some concrete examples of L1s trying to scale their ecosystems.
 This series should include the likes of Ethereum, Cosmos, Celestia, Polkadot, Avalanche, Solana and more.
-Subscribe if you want to catch our analysis.

 Watch the space!

+Follow us on [Twitter](https://twitter.com/jezer0x) for updates. \
+Join our [Discord](https://discord.gg/jkBF9mpQ6w) to discuss and learn together.

 [^consensus]: [3blue1brown explainer here](https://www.youtube.com/watch?v=bBC-nXj3Ng4)